-Frontotemporal dementia (sometimes referred to as FTD) is an umbrella term for a group of rare disorders that primarily affect the frontal and temporal regions of the brain – the areas generally associated with personality and behaviour.
+Frontotemporal dementia (sometimes referred to as FTD) is an umbrella term for a group of rarer disorders that primarily affect the frontal and temporal regions of the brain – the areas generally associated with personality and behaviour.

 The most common frontotemporal disorder is behavioural variant frontotemporal dementia (bvFTD).
 Common symptoms of bvFTD include changes in personality, behaviour and judgement.
 A person with frontotemporal dementia may also experience language difficulties, known as primary progressive aphasia.